|

 Parks, Recreation and Historic Preservation publicly

-total cost for acquiring the site would be incurred by
+the total cost for acquiring the site would be

-conveyed, OPRHP officials noted that the town would have
+However, once conveyed, OPRHP officials noted that the

-to preserve the site as a "scenic and historic resource"
+town would have to preserve the site as a "scenic and

-via a stabilization effort.
-Such an undertaking would be
+historic resource" via a stabilization effort.
+Such an

 unrelated move, the town board votes to hold a Jan 6